Introduction

 /bin/fish(or/usr/bin/fish) - Check Default Profile โ Apply โ OK

-Linux Mint
+Linux Mint and GNOME Terminal

 - Right-click on Terminal โ Preferences